GET TO KNOW

 Size: 1-1.75 inches

 Description: Black carapace mottled black, purple or green.
-Pincers equal with boxy carapace.
-Males larger than Females.
+Chela equal with boxy carapace.
+Males larger than females.
 Legs somewhat flattened.
 Found eating algae out of water during low tide, in rock creases, and under rocks.
 Can be seen feeding on algae with spoon tipped pincers at low tide

 Range: BC to Baja, Mexico